Learning | Clustering | Data Clustering

 New Feature: Random Weights

 By default, the weight associated with a variable is set to 1.
-Whereas a weight of 0 renders the variable purely illustrative, a weight of 2 is equivalent to duplicating the variable in the data set.
-The option Mutual Information Weight, introduced in version 5.1, allows to weight the variable by taking into account its Mutual Information with the Target node.
+Whereas a weight of 0 renders the variable purely illustrative, a weight of 2 is equivalent to duplicating the variable in the dataset.
+The option Mutual Information Weight, introduced in version 5.1, allows weighting the variable by taking into account its Mutual Information with the Target node.

-As of version 7.0, a new option, Random Weights, allows to randomly modify the weight values while trying the find the best segmentation.
-The amplitude of the randomness is inversely proportional to the current number of trials, starting thus with the maximum level of randomness and ending with almost no weight modification.
+As of version 7.0, a new option, Random Weights, allows to modify the weight values randomly while trying the find the best segmentation.
+The amplitude of the randomness is inversely proportional to the current number of trials, therefore starting with the maximum level of randomness and ending with almost no weight modification.
 This option can be useful for escaping from local minima.